 Place peppers skin side down.
 Place tray in dehydrator and cook at 125° F (you can go hotter if you have a large amount to do, but lower temps will preserve color and flavor).
 4-5 hours if you want peppers to hold viability and rehydrate later, 12-13 hours to grind into powders and flakes.

 4-5 hours of dried peppers can be placed in a jar, 12-13 hours for powder.
-You can use a standard coffee grinder or a mortal pestle, we're using a coffee grinder here. (warning, warn your husband or wife before they grind their next batch of coffee).
+You can use a standard coffee grinder or a mortar & pestle.
+We're using a coffee grinder here. (warning, warn your fellow coffee drinkers before they grind their next batch of coffee).

 To preserve pepper powder, keep in a sealed container in a cool and dark place.